-OFFICIAL necessary adjustments, ensuring that it continues to meet the needs of all service users.
 By continually reviewing and applying these experiences, Glasgow City Care at Home Service aims to provide a more inclusive, equitable, and effective model of care.
 This approach ensures that the transition from Supported Living Service to mainstream home care services is implemented in a way that respects and upholds the rights and wellbeing of all individuals.

-Health and Social Care Standards: My support, my life Glasgow City Care at Home Service is committed to adhering to national research and guidelines, including those from the Equality and Human Rights Commission (EHRC), to ensure that our employment practices are fair and inclusive.
+Health and Social Care Standards: My support, my life

+Glasgow City Care at Home Service is committed to adhering to national research and guidelines, including those from the Equality and Human Rights Commission (EHRC), to ensure that our employment practices are fair and inclusive.

 Care Services recognise specific needs of staff and by following these guidelines, there will always be an aim to create a supportive and equitable work environment for all our staff.
 This proposal is in line with the Review of Access to Social Care.
 In September 2024 the IJB approved the review of access to social care.
 The review did not propose any changes to existing relevant policies.
 It was to ensure that SDS resources are allocated to meet assessed need in a consistent way.
-It set out that the HSCP will update how we consistently apply our eligibility criteria; refresh our signposting to alternative supports within local

-OFFICIAL communities; update our social work assessments to be strength-based and apply a more consistent allocation of resources where people's needs are equivalent.
+It set out that the HSCP will update how we consistently apply our eligibility criteria; refresh our signposting to alternative supports within local communities; update our social work assessments to be strength-based and apply a more consistent allocation of resources where people's needs are equivalent.
 As there is no change in policy an eqia was not required.
 However, an eqia has been undertaken on the implementation of the approach as good practice and to ensure equality impacts and opportunities for further mitigation are a core consideration throughout implementation.
 This EqIA can be accessed here.
-Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required how was this information used?
-The Patient Experience and Public Involvement team (PEPI) A money advice service spoke to lone parents (predominantly women) to better understand barriers to accessing the service.
-Feedback included concerns about waiting times at the drop in service, made more difficult due to child care issues.
-As a result the service introduced a home visit and telephone service which significantly increased uptake.
-(Due regard to promoting equality of opportunity) The Child Poverty (Scotland) Act 2017 Glasgow City Care at Home Service as a statutory registered service must arrange focus groups with Service Users across Home Care to discuss their experiences and challenges with current home care services.
-HSCP will do this in several ways: Surveys and Questionnaires Distribute surveys and questionnaires to gather detailed feedback from a broader range of service users and stakeholders.
-Newsletter within updates on the service and feedback Complaints Procedures Care Services are then able to gather qualitative and quantitative data on service user experiences, focusing on accessibility, communication, and overall satisfaction with the home care service.
+Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 4.
+Can you give details of how you have engaged with equality groups with regard to the service review or policy development?
+What did this engagement tell you about user experience and how was this information used?
+The Patient Experience and Public A money advice service spoke to lone parents (predominantly women) to better understand barriers to accessing the service.
+Feedback included concerns about waiting times at the drop in service, made more difficult due to child care Glasgow City Care at Home Service as a statutory registered service must arrange focus groups with Service Users across Home Care to discuss their experiences and challenges with current home care services.
+HSCP will do this in several ways: • Surveys and Questionnaires Distribute surveys and questionnaires to gather detailed feedback from a broader range of service users and stakeholders.
 A comprehensive engagement plan will have to be implemented.
-This would include initiating staff engagement sessions and continuing dialogue with trade unions through the 4- weekly Care Service Trade Union Liaison meetings.
-This would happen in line with proposed key dates.
-A detailed plan will be developed for the 39 service users affected and this could focus on a case-by-case approach to address individual concerns.
-Families would be involved in one-to-one meetings to
+This would include initiating staff engagement sessions and continuing dialogue with trade unions through the 4-weekly Care Service Trade Union Liaison meetings.
+This